adaltas/node-shell/doc/content/usage/tutorial.md

 ## Getting help

-Parameters convert the configuration object into a readable documentation string about how to use the CLI application or one of its commands.
+Shell.js convert the configuration object into a readable documentation string about how to use the CLI application or one of its commands.
 To integrate printing help uses a combination of the `helping` and `help` methods.
-The `helping` method takes the parsed parameters and check if printing help is requested.
+The `helping` method takes the extracted data and check if printing help is requested.
 The `help` method return the usage information as a string:

 ```js
 // Getting help